Define your personal style

 Italian Design

-Timeless elegance, luxurious materials, bold yet refined shapes, think curved sofas, marble accents, polished walls; a perfect blend of art and functionality
+Timeless elegance and luxurious materials, with bold yet refined shapes such as curved sofas, marble accents and polished walls – a perfect blend of art and functionality.

 Japandi

-harmony of Japanese minimalism and Scandinavian warmth, natural materials, clean lines, soft color palettes, with an emphasis on craftsmanship and serenity
+A harmonious fusion of Japanese minimalism and Scandinavian warmth, with natural materials, soft colours and a focus on craftsmanship and serenity.

 3. Mix & Match with intention